algorithmica-org/algorithmica/content/english/hpc/slides/01-intro/_index.md

 $\implies$ Each new "generation" should have roughly the same total cost, but 40% higher clock and twice as many transistors

-(which can be used e. g. to add new instructions or increase the word size) <!-- .element: class="fragment" data-fragment-index="1" -->
+(which can be used, e.g., to add new instructions or increase the word size) <!-- .element: class="fragment" data-fragment-index="1" -->

 ----